realh/ts-for-gjs/README.md

 a constructor with static methods, both having the same name.
 Interfaces can inherit other interfaces without name clashes causing a problem, and the constructor can simply not inherit anything, solving the problem for static methods and pseudo-constructors.
 As we are generating type mappings, not actual code, these constructors can be used as if they are classes without having to worry about the missing `super` in our representation.
 The return type of a constructor is an interface, and this does provide the inheritance information.
+This results in classes that are easier to use because they do not need explicit casting, and smaller definition files.

 ## Examples